ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 - TensorBoard can help us visualize and identify network anomalies.
 - There is no magic bullet when training neural networks.

+This system is not ready to replace a human radiologist, but it could be a useful tool to help them find suspicious areas in the scans.
+And would need more data and validation from experts, as well as regulatory approval from authorities.
+The system would also need to run in a scalable environment that can handle different cases and situations.

+= RÉFÉRENCES BIBLIOGRAPHIQUES.

+= RÉSULTATS ET DISSCUSSION
+= CONCLUSION